TheCodeEater/particle_simulation/README.md

 2) Kaon
 3) Proton

-In addition, the program simulates the decay and resonance phenomenons of neutral Kaons (K0)
+In addition, the program simulates the decay and resonance phenomenons of neutral Kaons (K0) by turning it into its decayment products.

-# Definitions
+# Naming conventions
-We shall use some naming conventions in this file

 1) Component: a set of classes along with their headers that define a logical component of the program.